dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 And lets say several months goes by and the change will not be done by you, but by another developer that didn't build this image in the first place.

-This is very real scenario that could happen to any of you.
+This is a very real scenario that could happen to any of you.

 He probably don't have any clue how the image was made and what exactly is packed into that image, because there is no history nowhere to be found that